Tesla Model X review: reliability & safety rating

 In This Review

-- 7Reliability & safety - currently readingThe Tesla Model X boasts great results in crash testing and about the most advanced safety aids going, but build quality is a concern
+- 7Reliability & safety - currently readingWith cutting-edge safety aids, the Model X boasts great crash test results; build quality is a concern, though

 - 8Owner reviewAnthony Wootton from Hampshire shares his ownership experience of the Tesla Model X